 In short, a lead is a person (or company) you don’t know well, but that you have some information about indicating they might be interested in your products or services.

-It is important for your company to define the reasons why you disqualify a lead with goal parameters that leave no place for interpretation by your sales force.
+It is important for your company to define the reasons why you disqualify a lead, with goal parameters that leave no place for interpretation by your sales force.
 If you are the sales manager, make sure that your sales team is aligned with those parameters.
 We will enumerate the good disqualifying parameters, but of course, this list can vary from one company to another.

 The good parameters to disqualify a lead are: